matlab-deep-learning/llms-with-matlab/examples/UsingDALLEToEditImages.md

 # Using DALL·E™ to Edit Images

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/UsingDALLEToEditImages.mlx](mlx-scripts/UsingDALLEToEditImages.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/UsingDALLEToEditImages.mlx](mlx-scripts/UsingDALLEToEditImages.mlx)

 This example shows how to generate and edit images using the `openAIImages` object.